MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/User/s-mime-email.md

 ## Known issues and FAQs

 1. When an email is signed or encrypted, attachments are stored inside a single smime.p7m attachment.
-If the email is tracked in Dynamics 365 then you will see a **.p7m** attachment that needs to be decoded using an [S/MIME reader](https://www.microsoft.com/p/s-mime-reader/9nblggh5lhc3?activetab=pivot:overviewtab).
+If the email is tracked in Dynamics 365, then you will see a **.p7m** attachment that needs to be decoded using a [S/MIME reader](https://www.microsoft.com/p/s-mime-reader/9nblggh5lhc3?activetab=pivot:overviewtab).

 2. If your email isn't syncing with Dynamics 365, see [Email fail to synchronize to Dynamics 365 when encoded with PEC](https://support.microsoft.com/topic/email-fail-to-synchronize-to-dynamics-365-when-encoded-with-pec-631b7dd7-f797-8cc2-046c-313ea7e724f7)